A Guide to How Credit Card Travel Insurance Works

 Trip protection covers a wide range of potential insurances your credit card might offer when traveling:

-• Trip cancellation and interruption insurance: If you prepaid for a trip and have to cancel it or are on a trip and need to end it early, your credit card may cover this.
+• Trip cancellation and interruption insurance: If you prepaid for a trip and have to cancel it, or are on a trip and need to end it early, your credit card may cover this.
 Read your credit card’s policy closely to understand how your credit card works and what qualifies as a covered trip cancellation or trip interruption.
-Unexpected injuries or illness, inclement weather, terrorist action, a change in military orders, and jury duty are examples of reasons a trip may be cancelled or end early — and be covered by credit card travel insurance.
+Unexpected injuries or illness, inclement weather, terrorist action, a change in military orders, and jury duty are examples of reasons a trip may be canceled or end early — and be covered by credit card travel insurance.

 • Trip delay insurance: If your flight, bus, cruise, or other transportation (called a common carrier) is delayed or canceled and you miss activities or lodgings that you’ve already paid for, your credit card may cover this.
 In addition, such policies might cover your expenses as you scramble to find new lodging, meals, and transportation.